KostaD02/easy-pass/README.md

   - [dotenv](https://www.npmjs.com/package/dotenv)
   - [nodemon](https://www.npmjs.com/package/nodemon) - Not used in code but usefull for developing.

-All dependencies are required to installed only once for server side, after that you can use it without internet.
-For client side SweetAlert2 is injected with minified code but bootstrap css not, if you go offline with client side, it could work but you will miss some styles from boostrap 😢
+All dependencies are required to be installed only once on the server side.
+After that, you can use it without the internet.
+On the client side, SweetAlert2 is included with minified code, but Bootstrap CSS is not.
+If you go offline on the client side, it will still work, but you'll miss some styles from Bootstrap. 😢

-In future will update client side code to have **zero** dependencies with better UI/UX.
+In the future, I will update the client-side code to have **zero** dependencies and a better UI/UX.

 ## Environment variables